About Us

 Schedule a Tour

-All tours remain virtual at this time.
+We offer two options for touring our school, a virtual tour from the convenience of your own home, or an in-person tour in our facility.
 Use the button below to schedule your tour through our Facebook page or give us a call at 703-481-6678.
-We look forward to seeing you (virtually) and answering whatever questions you have about our program.
+We look forward to seeing you and answering whatever questions you have about our program.

 Contact Us